 Output

-This method checks each number from 2 to n-1 to see if it divides evenly into n.
-If any divisor is found, it returns False (not prime).
+This method checks every number from 2 to n - 1 to see if it divides evenly into n.
+If a divisor is found, return False (not prime).

 Time and Space Complexity